 - This is a parent and son activity.

-Good Luck … and may the best Pinewood Car win!
+Good Luck … and may the best pinewood derby car win!

-As noted in the rules, store purchased, prepared, already cut car kits are not legal in the Pack 1775 Pinewood Derby.
-This applies to any retail storefront or Internet purchased pre-cut car kit.
-Some examples (but not all) are below.
-The pictures below are examples only.
-This rule applies TO ALL pre-cut, pre-prepared car kits.
-Your Son’s Pack 1775 Pinewood Derby entry must be made from the Official BSA Pinewood Derby Car Kit.
-You are not allowed to use the bodies from the examples above and then attach the Official Boy Scout wheels.
-The entire car MUST be made from the Official BSA Pinewood Derby Car Kit.
+As noted in the rules, store purchased, prepared, already cut car kits are not legal.
+This applies to any retail storefront or internet purchased pre-cut car kit.
+This rule applies to all pre-cut, pre-prepared car kits.
+The Scout's entry must be made from the official BSA Pinewood Derby Car Kit.
+You are not allowed to use the bodies and then attach the official Boy Scout wheels.
+The entire car must be made from the official BSA Pinewood Derby Car Kit.
 NOTE: You may, however, purchase weights, decals and other materials to assist with making, painting or decorating your car for the race.
-Common stores that carry the Non-legal cars are Hobby Lobby or other Hobby stores.
+Common stores that carry the non-legal cars are Hobby Lobby or other hobby stores.